-- The points 10, 9.5 and 9 can only be given once by each judge in each category.
+- Points of 10.0, 9.5 and 9.0 can only be given once by each judge in each category and must be awarded.
 Each judge can then award any of the other points as often as they like.

 - Ties - The positions 1st, 2nd and 3rd must be decided clearly.
 In the event of equal scores (a tie) for 1st, 2nd or 3rd place, a second vote will be conducted.